Dracon75/employee-tracker/README.md

 ## Getting Started

-After you clone the repo and install the packages, you can run an 'node index.js' to run the program in your terminal.
+After you clone the repo and install the packages and enter the command npm run seed to auto fill the database.
+You can then run 'node index.js' to start the program in your terminal.